Sedona Area Rock Climbing

 As far as the climbing goes you will either love it or hate it.
 However, the beauty of the area is undeniable, and keeps a lot of us hungry for more.

 Sedona sits at the intersection of highways 179 and 89A just south of Flagstaff.
 Routes are spread throughout many of the spires and canyons in the area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sedona Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sedona Area: